GenMake can be used like every other tool and is activated with the following syntax:

 The program's command line has the form:

-As second parameter a so-called path file can optionally be specified.
+As optional parameter a so-called path file can be specified.
 In such a file the names of the folders are listed which should be looked through for referenced modules.
 If this path file's name ends with ".DAT", this can be omitted when specifying it as parameter.
 Omitting this parameter altogether means that only the current folder will be searched for modules.

 In the path file each folder to be searched is listed on a line to itself.
 As well as that, each folder name must be written without quotation marks of any sort, even if the name contains special characters which would make quoting necessary within a shell.
 Every folder name in the path file must also end in a slash.
 A path may be absolute (starting with a slash) or relative (starting with a folder or file name).
 The order in which the folder names are listed is the reverse of that in which the folders will be searched.
 The current folder need not be listed in the path file; it is always searched first automatically.